 Gax slowly shifted his feet through the watery mud beneath him, brushing past low hanging willow branches.
 The swamp he trudged through sat bathed in the soft glow of dusk, motes of dust and small insects flitting fancifully past the rare shaft of intense orange light that pierced the thick veil from the many trees and tall ferns.

 “The traps you set are sound, yeah?” he asked, not breaking stride.
-“They’ll capture a ergun well?”
+“They’ll capture an ergun well?”

-“Three if they’re spread out,” she said with a snort of superiority.
+“Three if they’re spread out,” she said with an air of superiority.

 “Good.
 I figure it’s my neck we should stick out here, not yours.
 Axe will slow me down getting back behind the traps.”